aminasifar1/data-science-ML-projects/README.md

 # Data Science and Machine Learning Projects

+GitHub stars · GitHub forks · Awesome

 This repository contains a curated collection of Data Science and Machine Learning projects with source code.
+All listed projects are sourced from the following GitHub repository: [https://github.com/durgeshsamariya/Data-Science-Machine-Learning-Project-with-Source-Code](https://github.com/durgeshsamariya/Data-Science-Machine-Learning-Project-with-Source-Code).
 It includes articles, GitHub repositories, and Kaggle notebooks (kernels) covering a wide range of real-world problems and use cases.

-The goal of this repository is **to help learners and practitioners explore practical applications of data science and machine learning through hands-on projects.**
+The goal of this repository is to help learners and practitioners explore practical applications of data science and machine learning through hands-on projects.

 ---